DanSRM02/Bite-of-Humor/README.md

 ## 👤 Contact

-Jejé - [Your GitHub Profile](https://github.com/your-username) - your.email@example.com
+DANSRM02 - [Your GitHub Profile](https://github.com/DANSRM02) - danielmercenaries417@gmail.com

 ---
 *This README was generated with assistance from Google's Gemini.*